MicrosoftDocs/EMDocs/EMDocs/Solutions/byod-data-access-protection-reqs.md

 # required metadata

 title: Data access and protection requirements
-description: Common requirements for data access and protection in a BYOD scenario.
+description: This article provides a set of common requirements for data access and protection that should be used in a Bring Your Own Device scenario.
 keywords:
 author: YuriDio
 ms.author: yurid
 manager: swadhwa
-ms.date: 10/18/2016
+ms.date: 11/28/2016
 ms.topic: solution
 ms.prod:
 ms.service: